 Wax treated paper cannot be recycled and must be thrown away.
 Paper plates and cups are also not recyclable at the Needham RTS.

 TIP: Think about ways to reduce your use of plastic bags.
-Most major grocery stores sell reusable cloth bags and give small rebates when you use them.
+Most major grocery stores sell reusable cloth bags and some stores give small rebates when you use them.

 Bring #2 and #4 bags back to your local grocery store for recycling.
 This includes dry cleaning bags, bread/produce bags, newspaper bags, and zip lock bags.
 Click here for more details.

-Do NOT put plastic bags into the commingled recycling at the RTS.
-They get caught in the machinery used to sort commingled recyclables
+DO NOT put plastic bags into the commingled recycling at the RTS or into your recycling containers for single-stream curbside pick-up at your home.
+Plastic bags are a serious contaminant, getting caught in the machinery used to sort commingled recyclables

 Needham residents with an RTS sticker: Bring plastic bottles of any number to the Needham RTS main drop-off area.
 Leave caps on.